mplanchard/json-logic-plus/README.md

 ```

 This will automatically create a virtual environment in `venv/`, install
-the necessary packages, and then install `jsonlogic_rs` into that environment.
+the necessary packages, and then install `jsonlogic_plus` into that environment.

 **Note:** from our CI experiences, this may not work for Python 3.8 on Windows.
 If you are running this on a Windows machine and can confirm whether or not